Y/CON, the key event about homo-fictions

 The exhibition welcomes a lot of guests and speakers (mangaka, cartoonists, novelists, directors, performers…) from France or from abroad such as Scarlet Beriko (Japan), HamletMachine (USA), Brooke Blaine (USA), Ella Frank (USA), Marie Sexton (USA), Miyuli (Germany), Daniela Viçoso (Italy), Doc Wendigo (Italy), Rinaca & Surine (Denmark), Sara Deek (Spain), K.J.
 Charles (UK), Jay Northcote (UK), Yatuu, Caly, Rohan Lockhart, Murielle Douru, David Halphen, Piros Coltman, David Gilson, Monsieur Q…

 This exhibition gathers each time more exhibitors (~100) and a lot of partners and journalists, who continue to support us over the years.
-More than 2500 entries are expected this year!
+More than 2500 entries in 2018!

 A RICH PROGRAM AND MANY HIGHLIGHTS

 Lectures, workshops and round tables are the opportunity for the visitors to share some highlights with the guests, speakers and exhibitors of the Y/CON.
 The artists can exchange with their fans in a warm atmosphere conducive to meetings between enthusiasts.